 - Cork – $3 to $8 per square foot

 - Ceramic Tile – $5 to $10 per square foot

 While keeping all these prices in mind, what do you think is the cost of bamboo flooring?
 It is a measly $3.50 to $5.00 per square foot, making it one of the cheapest options on the list while being harder, more eco-friendly and easier to clean than most floors around.
 Talk about a bargain!

 We’ve learned that bamboo has some amazing properties and has been utilized for hundreds if not thousands of years.
-It’s easier and more convenient to install compared to similar flooring options as well as being a piece of cake to clean and maintain.
-If you’re tired of the same old boring styles and colors of traditional hardwood floors – take a gander at what is available in bamboo!
+It’s easier and more convenient to install compared to similar flooring options.
+It’s also a piece of cake to clean and maintain.
+If you’re tired of the same old boring styles and colors of traditional hardwood floors, check out bamboo!
 You will be glad you did – and your wallet will thank you!